 How to Roast Garlic

-It’s the middle of October, and you know what that means.
+It’s creeping up on October and you know what that means.
 Forget about buying costumes and chocolate.
 It’s time to plant garlic (planting directions and tips).

 Speaking of garlic, it’s also high time we talked about how to roast it.